Quick notes on using the No Man’s Sky Save Editor on Mac

 I ran ZoneMinder (the server software that manages and presents the feeds from the cameras) on various hardware over the years, but for the Frigate and HomeAssistant setup I have gone for an energy-efficient and quiet little “server” – an HP ProDesk 600 G1 Mini – it’s very very basic and very low powered… and cost £40 on eBay:

-I have added a Google Coral Edge TPU to that via USB so I can offload the detection/inference work and spare the little CPU’s energy for other tasks:
+After testing Object Detection using the CPU (this is waaaay too much load for the CPU to cope with longer-term, but really helps to test proves the concept) I have since added a Google Coral Edge TPU to the host via USB.
+This enables me to offload the detection/inference work to the TPU and spare the little CPU’s energy for other tasks:

 My key goals here were to: